Skip to main content

 9. How much time/effort must be devoted to the NIH Director's Pioneer Award project?

-Awardees are expected to commit the major portion (more than 6 calendar months or at least 51%) of their research time/effort to activities supported by the NIH Director's Pioneer Award in the first three years of the project.
+Awardees are expected to commit the major portion (more than 6 calendar months or at least 51%) of their research time/effort to activities supported by the Pioneer Award in the first three years of the project.
 A minimum of 4 person-months (33%) of research effort is required in year 4, and 3 person-months (25%) effort in year 5.
 Calendar months are used to comply with NIH reporting policy; however, this does not include efforts toward teaching, clinical, and/or administrative duties.
-See question 10 below.
-Investigators should not apply if they are unable to commit the major portion of their research effort to the NIH Director's Pioneer Award project.
-The reduction in effort in years 4 and 5 facilitates the awardees to transition to other sources of support since the Pioneer Award cannot be renewed.
+Investigators should not apply if they are unable to commit the major portion of their research effort to the Pioneer Award project.
+The reduction in effort in years 4 and 5 is meant to facilitate the awardee's transition to other sources of support, since the Pioneer Award cannot be renewed.

 10. Does the level of time/effort needed to support the NIH Director's Pioneer Award project include time needed for teaching, administrative, and/or clinical duties?